Donegal Coastal Treasures Bike Tour – Itinerary

 Day 1: Arrive Donegal Town.

 Your cycling holiday begins in historic Donegal Town.
-Getting here is easy with direct bus services from both Dublin and Ireland West airports.
-Spend the evening relaxing in this very pleasant town with its many great pubs and restaurants.
+It was from here that the O Donnell Chieftians once ruled over much of the northern half of Ireland.
+Their imperssive castle still stands in the town centre.
+Donegal has direct bus services from both Dublin and Ireland West airports, making travelling to your bike tour start point quite easy.
+On your arrival you can spend the evening relaxing in this very pleasant town with its many great pubs and restaurants.

 Day 2: Around Lough Eske.
 26 km

 Following breakfast we will meet you to provide you with everything you need for your upcoming bike tour and to answer any questions you may have.
 You will then be set to begin your new cycling adventure.
 Your first day of cycling takes you around tranquil Lough Eske, nestled at the foot of the Bluestack Mountains.
 Back in Donegal you can visit the 15th Century Donegal Castle, or take a trip on the Donegal Bay Waterbus.
 Alternatively you can spend the evening relaxing (or shopping if you like!).

 Day 3: Donegal to Killybegs.
 38 – 53 km

 Today you cycle along the ever-changing coastline between Donegal and Killybegs.
 You’ll pass quiet bays, beaches and inlets.
 Cycle along narrow peninsulas and headlands.
 Bike along St. John’s Point, where the Atlantic Ocean will lie on both your left and right.
 The views in all directions here are magnificent.
 Continue west to your overnight destination in the bustling fishing village of Killybegs, where much of Ireland’s Atlantic catch is landed.